bancosatoshi/web/README.md

 Starting with the Solana Blockchain, NFME features a Wallet Widget, that connects with Solana's main wallets to interact with a given smart-contract or program.

-___

-Starting with the Solana Blockchain, NFME allows a user to [anonymously create NFTs](https://nfme.aufacicenta.com/real-estate/solana/list-property) by setting metadata as per the [Metaplex Token Metadata Standard](https://docs.metaplex.com/nft-standard).

-NFME can then [read the token metadata](https://nfme.aufacicenta.com/en/real-estate/solana/property?tokenMetadataId=metaqbxxUerdq28cj1RbAWkYQm3ybzjb6a8bt518x1s) and provide feature-specific interactions with the smart-contract or program.

-Only if the user requests so, NFME can [index the NFTs](https://nfme.aufacicenta.com/en/real-estate/solana) for the community to browse and find them easier.

-NFME __protects user privacy and sensible information__ by encrypting selected metadata attributes; decrypting these values may require a wallet to be a partial owner of the NFT.

-______

 ## How we built it

-[NFME is an open-source NextJS web application](https://github.com/aufacicenta/nonfungibleme) (desktop) with 3 main pages:
+[NFME is an open-source NextJS web application](https://github.com/aufacicenta/nonfungibleme) (desktop, dark-theme for now) with 3 main pages:

 a) [Real Estate Index (My Properties & Explore)](https://nfme.aufacicenta.com/en/real-estate/solana)
 b) [Property Details](https://nfme.aufacicenta.com/en/real-estate/solana/property?tokenMetadataId=metaqbxxUerdq28cj1RbAWkYQm3ybzjb6a8bt518x1s)